MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

          * **conda env create -f environment.yml**

    4. Enter (or _activate_) the environment where those packages have been installed, and launch!
-      * PC or Mac (Anaconda Navigator): Select the unidata-workshop-mapes environment, then double-click the jupyter logo
+      * Anaconda Navigator: In the **Home** tab at left, select the unidata-workshop-mapes environment, then double-click the jupyter logo

       * Mac (bash shell): **source activate unidata-workshop-mapes**, then **jupyter notebook**
       * Windows (command prompt approach): **activate unidata-workshop-mapes**, then **jupyter notebook**